 - Mature Height: 19″ to 38″ (Note: this is such a young cultivar that this data could change as new information becomes available)

-- Distinguishing Features: Dark green leaves with dramatic variegated pinstripe lines – the Philodendron Birkin variegation is its most distinguished feature.
+- Distinguishing Features: Dark green leaves with dramatic variegated pinstripe lines – the Philodendron Birkin variegation is its most distinguishing feature.

 - Home Placement: You can place the Philodendron anywhere in the home with indirect light.
 The other main requirement for healthy Philodendron Birkin’s is high humidity.
 Because of this, a restroom or kitchen is often considered a good place for this houseplant to grow.